Last Updated on September 17, 2021 by Grow with Bovees

 Where can I buy a Philodendron Micans plant?

 Where you can buy a heart leaf Philodendron Micans varies.
 But the good news is, with internet commerce, you also have a lot of choices.
 I mentioned Etsy at the beginning.
-You can also find them at other various online market places with a simple web search.
+You can also find them at other online marketplaces with a simple web search.
+You will also find many other types of Philodendrons, like the Florida Ghost Philodendron, for example.

 If you live in the South or on the East Coast where humidity-loving plants are easier to get, you might be able to find Philodendron Micans at your local garden center or plant co-op.
 In drier states like California and Arizona, online is probably your best avenue of choice.